 Skip to content

-TOTOX stands for Total Oxidation, and it's one of the most widely recognized markers of fish oil freshness.
+TOTOX stands for Total Oxidation, and it's an internationally recognised marker of the quality of fish oil and omega-3 supplements.
 It combines two types of oxidation measurements: Peroxide Value (PV) for primary oxidation, and Anisidine Value (AV) for secondary oxidation.
-In short, it's a formula that tells you how much your oil has degraded.
+In short, it's a formula that tells you how much an oil has degraded.

 A lower TOTOX means a fresher oil.
-High TOTOX scores indicate oxidized fats, a red flag, as oxidation degrades the health benefits of omega-3 and can cause that dreaded fishy burp or off-taste.
+High TOTOX scores indicate oxidised fats, a red flag, as oxidation degrades the health benefits of omega-3 and can cause that dreaded fishy burp or off-taste.

 What is a good TOTOX score?